 ***This work was converted from a roleplay on the Mystic Messenger server I’m a part of.
-I actually play Vanderwood, and you should keep your eye out for some Vanderwood stories coming along soon.
+I actually play Vanderwood, and you totes check out my Vanderwood stories.
 Please join our server!
 We’d love to have you.
-In this particular roleplay, the server’s supreme overlord was in the role of Yoosung and I’m in the role of my custom OC Gwynn.
-I love love love Yoosung, and I’m sure you do too.
-If I see good interest in this story, I’ll continue to convert this roleplay, we’ve got lots more including some yandere Yoosung potentially drowning someone.
-Oops.
-Just let me know in the comments!
+In this particular roleplay, the server’s Supreme Overlord was in the role of Yoosung, and I’m in the role of my custom OC Gwynn.
+I love love love Yoosung, and I’m sure you do, too. ~Let’s Connect!
+FFC***

 The bus was pretty quiet as it drove out of the city towards the nature trail Yoosung and Gwynn would be hiking for their one month anniversary.
 It was away from the hustle and bustle of the city, and not particularly well known, so even what would usually have been crowded public transport, was pretty empty.
 Gwynn had helped Yoosung pack his backpack full of the essentials as well as picnic materials, and it looked like it was going to be the perfect day.
 The sun was out and brightly shining.

 Now they were nearly to their destination and Yoosung yawned and stretched, waking from his doze on his precious girl’s shoulder.
 He watched her for a moment, thinking just how lucky he was that this beautiful and amazing person was his.
 Her platinum blonde hair had gotten a little mussed from her leaning against the window, and that made him smile.
 Yoosung finally decided to wake her as they were now almost at the bus stop.

 “We’re here!”
 He poked at her cheek as he spoke in a sing-song voice, dragging his words in a soft tone, so as to wake her pleasantly.
 “Wake uuuppp~”